|Time Required||Average (6-10 days)|

 - Colony count on each plate.

-- Colony count at each location (take an average of two plates).
+- Colony count at each location (take an average of the 3 plates).

 - Different types of microorganisms, based upon:

-- Keep the microbial plates during the duration of your project, and while you are writing up your paper.
+- Keep the microbial plates until your science project is completely done, and while you are writing up your display board or other assigned summary.
 You will want to make many observations.

-Discussion Points to Consider When Writing up the Results
+Discussion Points to Consider When Writing up the Conclusions of your Science Project

 - Which environmental areas resulted in the most microbial growth?

-- What environmental features unique to those locations might facilitate microbial growth?
+- What environmental features unique to those locations might lead to microbial growth?

 - Moisture content?